 Artist.
 Professor.
 Advocate.

-Amy Broderick is Associate Professor of Drawing and Painting and Head of Studio Arts Foundations at Florida Atlantic University.
+Amy S. Broderick is Associate Professor of Drawing and Painting and Director of Studio Arts Foundations at Florida Atlantic University.
 Her creative practice encompasses studio production, art writing, excellence in teaching, and academic leadership.
-She uses the processes of drawing and paper construction to explore the methods we humans use to locate ourselves relative to our physical and information environments.
+She uses the processes of drawing, photography, and paper construction to explore the methods we humans use to locate ourselves relative to our physical and information environments.

-She has exhibited her drawing-based work in museums and galleries nationwide and around the world, including Miami Art Museum, Jacksonville Museum of Contemporary Art, Vanderbilt University, and the College of William and Mary.
+She has exhibited her work in museums and galleries nationwide and around the world, including Miami Art Museum, Jacksonville Museum of Contemporary Art, Vanderbilt University, and the College of William and Mary.
 Her work has been included in more than 150 exhibitions since 2019.
 She has published articles in national scholarly journals, including The SECAC Review and FATE in Review.
 She is frequently invited to speak at arts events, including events hosted by the Norton Museum of Art and the School District of Palm Beach County.
 She has also served on the boards of national arts organizations, including the Southeast College Art Conference and the MICA Alumni Council.

 Immediately upon earning her MFA, Amy joined the faculty at Florida Atlantic University as Assistant Professor of Art in the Wilkes Honors College.
 She was the first fine artist on the new college’s faculty.
 Over the course of four years, Amy developed and implemented a fine arts curriculum and concentration within the Honors College’s interdisciplinary liberal arts curriculum.
-She was then invited to lead the redevelopment of the foundations curriculum in FAU’s School of the Arts, where she earned tenure and now serves as Associate Professor of Drawing and Painting and Head of Studio Arts Foundations.
+She was then invited to join the department of Visual Arts & Art History in FAU’s School of the Arts, where she earned tenure and now serves as Associate Professor of Drawing and Painting and Director of Studio Arts Foundations.
 In recent years, Amy has enjoyed working with her colleagues to develop the department's drawing and painting program, to strengthen undergraduate research in the visual arts, and to pursue professional development opportunities for undergraduate and graduate students program wide.